Challenging a rent increase

 Send your application

-The tribunal must get your application before your rent increase is due to start, so make sure you send it as soon as possible.
+You need to send your application to the tribunal before your rent increase is due to start.
 They have to get the application between Monday and Friday.

 For example, if your rent is due to increase on Monday, you'll need to make sure the tribunal gets your application on the Friday before.
 It won't count if your application gets there on a Saturday or Sunday.

-You'll need to send your application by post - you can't apply online.
+You can send your application by post or email.
+You’ll need to sign your application form and add the date so it might be easier to send it by post.
 If you live near the tribunal office, you could take your application yourself.

 It's worth keeping a copy of your application if you can - you might need it if, for example, if it gets lost in the post.
 It's also worth getting a free 'proof of posting' receipt from the Post Office.